 Directors Guild of Canada (DGC)

-DOC Canada and its Québec chapter
+Documentary Organization of Canada and its Québec Chapter

 Fédération culturelle canadienne-française (FCCF)